-Keith Pickering will retire at the AGM and is proposed for re-election by the Company's Shareholders.
+Steven Scott will retire at the AGM and, being eligible, offers himself for re-election as a Director of the Company.

-Resolutions 9 and 10 - Appointment and Remuneration of Auditor
+Resolutions 9 and 10 - Appointment and remuneration of Auditor

-The Company must appoint an auditor at each general meeting at which accounts are presented to Shareholders, to hold office until the conclusion of the next such meeting.
+The Company must appoint an auditor at each general meeting at which the accounts are presented to Shareholders, to hold office until the conclusion of the next such meeting.
 Resolution 9 seeks Shareholder approval to appoint Johnston Carmichael LLP as the Company's Auditor.
 In accordance with normal practice, Resolution 10 seeks authority for the Directors to determine the Auditor's remuneration.

-Resolution 11 - Authority to Allot Shares
+Resolution 11 - Authority to allot shares

-Resolution 11, if passed, will authorise the Directors to allot shares or rights to subscribe for them up to an aggregate nominal value of £1,112,648.
-This amounts to 11,126,480 Ordinary Shares, representing approximately 10% of the issued share capital of the Company in issue as at 13 March 2023 (this being the latest practicable date prior to the publication of this Annual Report).
-The Directors authority will expire at the conclusion of the next AGM of the Company or on the expiry of 15 months from the passing of the Resolution, whichever is the first to occur.
+Resolution 11, if passed, will authorise the Directors to allot shares or rights to subscribe for them up to an aggregate nominal value of £1,369,155.
+This amounts to 13,691,550 Ordinary Shares representing approximately 10% of the total share capital of the Company in issue as at 11 April 2023 (this being the latest practicable date prior to publication of this Annual Report).
+The Directors' authority will expire at the conclusion of the next AGM of the Company or on the expiry of 15 months from the passing of the Resolution, whichever is the first to occur.

-Resolution 12 - Waiver of Statutory Pre-emption Rights
+Resolution 12 - Waiver of statutory pre-emption rights

-Resolution 12, if passed, would allow the Board to allot new shares, up to 10% of the current share capital, without implementing pre-emption rights.
-The authority conferred by Resolution 12 will expire at the conclusion of the next AGM of the Company or on the expiry of 15 months from the passing of the Resolution, whichever is the first to occur.
+Resolution 12, if passed, would allow the Board to allot new Shares, up to 10% of the current share capital, without implementing pre-emption rights.
+This authority will expire at the conclusion of the next AGM of the Company or, if earlier, on the expiry of 15 months from the passing of the Resolution.
 The Board may use the authorities conferred under Resolutions 11 and 12 to allot further Ordinary Shares or rights to subscribe for them.

-Resolution 13 - Purchase of Own Shares
+Resolution 13 - Purchase of own shares

-Under Resolution 13, the Company's Shareholders are being asked to renew the Directors' authority to make market purchases of up to 11,126,482 Ordinary Shares of the Company (representing approximately 10% of the issued share capital as at 13 March 2023, this being the latest practicable date prior to the publication of this Annual Report).
-The Resolution sets out the minimum and maximum prices that can be paid, exclusive of expenses.
+Under Resolution 13, the Company's Shareholders are being asked to renew the Directors' authority to make market purchases of up to 20,523,637 Ordinary Shares (excluding shares held in treasury) of the Company (which represents approximately 14.99% of the issued share capital of the Company as at 11 April 2023) and the Resolution sets out the minimum and maximum prices that can be paid, exclusive of expenses.
 Any Ordinary Shares in the Company purchased pursuant to the authority sought under Resolution 13 may be either cancelled, and not be available for reissue, or held in treasury.
-Once held in treasury, such shares may be sold for cash or cancelled.
-At the date of this notice the Company does not hold any Ordinary Shares in the capital of the Company in treasury.
-The authority conferred by Resolution 13 will expire at the conclusion of the next AGM or on the passing of 15 months from the passing of the Resolution, whichever is the first to occur.
-The Board may use this authority to allow the Company to continue to operate its share buy-back policy.
+Once held in treasury, such shares may be cancelled or sold for cash.
+At the date of this Annual Report, the Company does not hold any Ordinary Shares in the capital of the Company in treasury.
+The authority conferred by Resolution 13 will expire at the conclusion of the next AGM of the Company or on the expiry of 15 months from the passing of the Resolution, whichever is the first to occur.

+The Board intends to use this authority to continue its share buy-back policy.

-Resolution 14 - Notice of General Meetings
+Resolution 14 - Notice of general meetings

-Resolution 14, which would be effective until the Company's next AGM, seeks approval to allow the Company to call general meetings, other than annual general meetings, on 14 days' clear notice.
-Such authority will only be exercised under exceptional circumstances.
+The Directors propose to preserve the Company's ability to call general meetings (other than annual general meetings) on 14 clear days' notice, as approved by Shareholders at the previous AGM.
+Resolution 14 seeks such approval and would be effective until the Company's next AGM, when it is intended that a similar Resolution is proposed.
+If approved, it is anticipated that such authority will only be exercised under exceptional circumstances.
 The Company will also need to meet the requirements for electronic voting before it can call a general meeting on 14 days' notice.